telerik/teststudio-docs/docs/knowledge-base/scheduling-kb/generate-communication-key.md

     ![Restart Execution server](/img/knowledge-base/scheduling-kb/communication-key/restart-exec-server.png)

-6. On this same machine copy the new key value from the __Current Key__ section in the Scheduling config wizard->Communication tab.
+6. On this same machine __copy the new key__ value from the __Current Key__ section in the Scheduling config wizard->Communication tab.
+Be sure to __safely distribute the key as per your local security policies__.

     ![Copy current Key](/img/knowledge-base/scheduling-kb/communication-key/copy-current-key.png)

 7. Logon to each of the machine utilized as Execution servers in the Scheduling setup.
 8. <a href="/automated-tests/scheduling/multiple-machines-scheduling-setup/create-scheduling-server#start-the-test-studio-scheduling-config-wizard" target="_blank">Start the Test Studio Services configuration wizard</a>.
 9. Switch to the Communication tab and use the copied key from the Scheduling machine (Step 6. in this list) to import it.
+Be sure to __safely distribute the key as per your local security policies__.

     ![Import new Key](/img/knowledge-base/scheduling-kb/communication-key/replace-key.png)